San Andres Island, Colombia

 When we asked people what advice they would give someone preparing to move to San Andres Island, they said:

 "San Andres Island is a part of Colombia, but it is located closer to Nicaragua and Jamaica, giving it a unique Caribbean culture.
 The official language is Spanish, but English Creole is also widely spoken due to the island's British colonial history.
 The cost of living is relatively low compared to other Caribbean islands, but it's higher than in mainland Colombia.
 The island is small, so it's easy to get around, but public transportation is limited.
 Many people use motorcycles or golf carts to get around.
 The island is known for its beautiful beaches, clear waters, and vibrant coral reefs, making it a popular destination for snorkeling and scuba diving.
 The climate is tropical, with warm temperatures and high humidity year-round.
 The island is also prone to hurricanes, so it's important to be prepared for potential natural disasters.
 The healthcare system on the island is not as advanced as in larger Colombian cities, so expats with serious health conditions may need to travel to the mainland for treatment.
 The island has a relaxed, laid-back lifestyle, but it can also be quite crowded, especially during peak tourist season.
 The local cuisine is a mix of Colombian, Caribbean, and British influences, with seafood being a staple.
 While the island is generally safe, petty crime can be a problem, so it's important to take precautions to protect your belongings.
-Finally, while the island is part of Colombia, it has its own immigration rules, so it's important to check the visa requirements before you move," commented one expat who made the move to San Andres Island.
+Finally, while the island is part of Colombia, it has its own immigration rules, so it's important to check the visa requirements before you move," said one expat in San Andres Island.

 How do I find a place to live in San Andres Island?